Author

 What Happens When a Product Exceeds Its Shelf Life?

 After the shelf life of a product has passed, it may experience various changes that affect its quality, safety, or effectiveness.
 These changes can differ depending on the type of product but generally include.
 Ignoring shelf life can lead to reduced performance and, in some cases, serious health consequences.
+In regulated industries such as food, pharmaceuticals, and cosmetics, incorrect shelf life labeling can also lead to product recalls, legal penalties, and reputational damage.
 Below are the typical signs that a product is past its optimal usage period:

 Nutritional Decline